vanshika230/Machine-Learning/README.md

         b.
 Matplotlib
         c.
 Seaborn
         d.
 Pandas
+    4. Movie Recommendation System :-
+           - get dataset
+           - Exploratory data analysis
+           - Construct prediction model for one movie
+           - Generalize the prediction model for all movies and display predictions.
     Mathematics required for Machine Learning
         a.Statistics:
             1. Measures of central tendency – mean, median, mode